LA, Orange counties eligible to advance into orange tier, allowing businesses to expand capacity

+According to data from the California Department of Public Health released Tuesday, both counties are eligible to move out of the red tier and into the orange tier.
+The changes are expected to officially take effect on Wednesday.

-The move from the red tier means even more people will be able to venture out to places like Disneyland, the OC Fair and Angel Stadium and Universal Studios Hollywood.
+The move means even more people will be able to venture out to places like Disneyland, the OC Fair and Angel Stadium and Universal Studios Hollywood when they reopen.

 Under the orange tier, restaurants, movie theaters and churches will also be allowed to increase their capacity from 25% to 50%.
 Gyms would be able to expand to 25% capacity.